Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 		  https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04
 		  eg. Google: Debian 12 install docker
 		  https://docs.docker.com/engine/install/debian/#install-using-the-repository
+		- Note instructions differ from Mac because on Mac the recommended approach is Docker Desktop which bundles in a daemon better than installing independent packages with homebrew can.
+	- Don't forget to test if Docker installed successfully: `docker --version`
+	- Docker compose installation instructions: ... docker-compose-plugin ? which makes not just docker-compose possible but `docker compose build` possible because of the plugin making docker aware of compose

 #### Scaling Solutions
 - Look up instructions for your OS on how to install these scaling solutions, if applicable to your server's use cases
 	- Balancers and multi workers:
-		- pm2 for nodejs
+		- **pm2 for nodejs**
 			- Refer to the tutorial [[Installing PM2 and Configuring Nginx for Multiple Node.js Applications]] even if you're not on nginx (the first sections will be applicable before the section on applying it to nginx)
-		- Supervisor, virtual envs, gunicorn and flask for python
+		- **Supervisor, virtual envs, gunicorn and flask for python**
 			- Refer to the tutorial [[Supervisor Primer - QUICK REFERENCE]] which includes supervisor, shell file, gunicorn, flask, pyenv, pyenv-virtualenvs, pipenv
 		- Docker or supervisor to restart your api app on crashes (either server crash or app crash)
 			- Refer to the tutorials [[Docker Primer - General]] and [[Docker Primer - Get Started]]